Statistically Efficient Bayesian Sequential Experiment Design via Reinforcement Learning with Cross-Entropy Estimators: Hardware details

 \section{Hardware details}

 SMC-ED experiments were run on a desktop machine with an Intel i7-10610U CPU and no GPU.
-All other experiments were run in a high-performance computing cluster, using a single node each with $4$ cores of an Intel Xeon E5-2690 CPU and an Nvidia Tesla P100 GPU.
+All other experiments were run in a high-performance computing cluster, using a single node each with $4$ cores of an Intel Xeon E5-2690 CPU and an Nvidia Tesla P100 GPU with 16GB of VRAM.